-My major scholarly interest is the interface of social, clinical, and health psychology, which is concerned with the ways that theory and research from social psychology can help us understand psychological adjustment, psychological disorders, and health-related behavior.
-My professional mission is to enhance well-being around the world through the promotion of psychological science.
+Maddux's major scholarly interest is the interface of social, clinical, and health psychology, which is concerned with the ways that theory and research from social psychology can help us understand psychological adjustment, psychological disorders, and health-related behavior.

 University Professor Emeritus and Senior Scholar, Center for the Advancement of Well-Being.

-I earned my Ph.D in clinical psychology (with a minor in social psychology) from the University of Alabama in 1981.
-I am the former director of the clinical doctoral program at George Mason and former editor of the Journal of Social and Clinical Psychology.
-For ten years I was a member of the Association of State and Provincial Psychology Boards' Examination Committee, which is responsible for the Examination for the Practice of Professional Psychology used throughout the US and Canada as a requirement for licensure in psychology.
+Maddux earned his Ph.D in clinical psychology (with a minor in social psychology) from the University of Alabama in 1981, including an internship in medical psychology at the former University of Oregon Health Sciences Center (now the Oregon Health and Science University).
+At George Mason he served as the associate chair for graduate programs in psychology and director of the clinical psychology doctoral program.
+He is the former editor of the Journal of Social and Clinical Psychology and has served on the editorial boards of several other scientific journals in psychology.
+For ten years he was a member of the Association of State and Provincial Psychology Boards' Examination Committee, which is responsible for the Examination for the Practice of Professional Psychology used throughout the US and Canada as a requirement for licensure in psychology.

-I am a Fellow of the American Psychological Association in the Divisions of General, Clinical, and Health Psychology and a Fellow of the Association for Psychological Science.
-In 2007 I received the College of Humanities and Social Science's Celebration of Scholarship Award, and in 2008 I was named a University Professor.
-In September of 2013 I was appointed a Senior Scholar in George Mason University's Center for the Advancement of Well-Being.
+Maddux is a Fellow of the American Psychological Association in the Divisions of General, Clinical, and Health Psychology and a Fellow of the Association for Psychological Science.
+In 2007 he received the George Mason University College of Humanities and Social Science's Celebration of Scholarship Award, and in 2008 was named a University Professor.
+In September of 2013 he was appointed a Senior Scholar in George Mason University's Center for the Advancement of Well-Being.

-I retired from full-time employment at George Mason in May of 2011.
-My mission since then has been to facilitate well-being around the world through the promotion of psychological science.
-My major professional activities have included lecturing, organizing and giving workshops, and teaching on evidence-based practice and supervision primarily in--but not limited to--the former communist bloc countries of Eastern Europe.
-I also offer workshops on publishing in English-language psychology journals for psychologists for whom English is a second language.
-These activities have been funded by George Mason University, the Center for the Advancement of Well-Being, the European Union via the Lithuanian Science Foundation, the Fulbright Specialist Program, the various universities I have visited, and my own wallet.
-All of this work is pro bono.
-I believe very strongly in "giving psychology away."
+Maddux retired from full-time employment at George Mason in May of 2011.
+His mission since then has been to facilitate well-being around the world through the promotion of psychological science.
+His major professional activities have included lecturing, organizing and giving workshops, and teaching on evidence-based practice and supervision primarily in--but not limited to--the former communist bloc countries of Eastern Europe.
+He also has presented workshops on publishing in English-language psychology journals for psychologists for whom English is a second language.
+These activities have been funded by George Mason University, the Center for the Advancement of Well-Being, the European Union via the Lithuanian Science Foundation, the Fulbright Specialist Program, the various universities he has visited, and his own wallet.
+All of this work has been pro bono because he believes in "giving psychology away."
 This includes taking advantage of invitations from journalists to discuss the science on psychological issues of interest and importance to the public.

-My edited volume Subjective Well-Being and Life Satisfaction for the Routledge series "Frontiers in Social Psychology" was published in early 2018.
-For more information go to:
+His edited volume Subjective Well-Being and Life Satisfaction for the Routledge series "Frontiers in Social Psychology" was published in early 2018.
+A second edition is in preparation for publication in 2024.

-The 5th edition of my textbook (co-edited with Barbara Winstead of Old Dominion University) Psychopathology: Foundations for a Contemporary Understanding will be published in the summer of 2019.
+The 6th edition of his textbook (co-edited with Barbara Winstead of Old Dominion University) Psychopathology: Foundations for a Contemporary Understanding is in preparation and scheduled to be published in the summer of 2024.

 Maddux, J.E., & Tangney, J. P. (Eds).
 (2010).
 Social psychological foundations of clinical psychology.
 New York: Guilford.